 10. Fire Force (Enen no Shouboutai)

 The story takes place in a world where humans can often randomly be set on fire because of some supernatural phenomenon.
-These people become creatures called Inferno and need to be taken out immediately.
+These people become creatures called Inferno and are needed to be taken out immediately.

 How is this anime like Owari No Seraph?
 Well, it’s because in both cases there are special organizations dedicated to fighting off supernatural creatures.